HWeber-tech/emp_proving_ground_v1/docs/operations/runbooks/risk_policy_violation.md

 1. Monitor the runtime event bus topic `telemetry.risk.policy_violation`.
    - Every rejection publishes a structured alert containing the serialized policy snapshot and a Markdown summary.【F:src/trading/risk/policy_telemetry.py†L214-L285】
+   - The risk gateway emits the alert as soon as a policy decision is rejected, so manual workflows and FIX pilots inherit the same escalation signal as the trading manager.【F:src/trading/risk/risk_gateway.py†L231-L340】
    - The trading manager forwards alerts whenever a policy decision is rejected or recorded with outstanding violations.【F:src/trading/trading_manager.py†L920-L991】
 2. Secondary confirmation is available on `telemetry.risk.policy`, which